pokt-network/pocket-network-protocol/utility/README.md

   - The publicKey of the Fisherman will be included in the re-genesis file

-- PNI will need to to register at least one Gateway
+- PNI will need to to register at least one Portal

-  - The publicKey of the Gateway will be included in the re-genesis file
+  - The publicKey of the Portal will be included in the re-genesis file
   - The community and/or DAO will choose the initial value for `StakePerAppDelegation`
-  - Other actors can register their own Gateways shortly after launch
+  - Other actors can register their own Portals shortly after launch

 - Pocket Network scalability issues will be resolved
 - Permissionless Applications will be enabled
-- The economy will enable Network participants to operate their own Gateways
+- The economy will enable Network participants to operate their own Portals
 - `AppBurnPerSession` and `AppBurnPerRelay` will be set to 0

 ### 4.2 Fishermen